eam-00/Linux-Notes/Desktop-Environments/Chrome.md

 ``cp /usr/share/applications/google-chrome.desktop ~/.local/share/applications/``

-And then search on the file fro the string and edit it like this:
+And then search on the file for the string and edit it like this:

 ## Disable Tab Hover Previews in Chrome